- Solicitors For Business

 There are various forms of discrimination are on the grounds of, sex, race, disability, sexual orientation, religious belief, and age (Protected Characteristics).
 The form that discrimination takes can fall into one of four categories:

-- Direct Discrimination: An employer treats an employee less favourably than another person due to their sex, race, disability, sexual orientation, religious belief, or age.
+An employer treats an employee less favourably than another person due to their sex, race, disability, sexual orientation, religious belief, or age.

-- Indirect Discrimination: The working environment or a rule or condition related to your business disadvantages a group of people.
+The working environment or a rule or condition related to your business disadvantages a group of people.

-- Harassment: Harassment covers things like racial abuse, sexism, and generally intimidating behaviour.
+Harassment covers things like racial abuse, sexism, and generally intimidating behaviour.

-- Victimisation: An employer treating an employee poorly because they have made previous complaints about things like victimisation, health and safety issues, and workplace accidents.
+An employer treating an employee poorly because they have made previous complaints about things like victimisation, health and safety issues, and workplace accidents.

 Avoiding Discrimination at Work